alsdias/nodejs-sequelize-tutorials_deprecated/README.md

 https://ultering.com/it4us/?p=1953 , NODE.JS: USING SEQUELIZE – EXPRESS PROJECT 1: SUPER SIMPLE PROJECT FOR BEGINNERS

--Same project but using PostgreSQL database cloud service (no need of database installation):
+- Same project but using PostgreSQL database cloud service (no need of database installation):

 https://ultering.com/it4us/?p=1967 , NODE.JS: USING SEQUELIZE - EXPRESS PROJECT 1: SIMPLE PROJECT FOR BEGINNERS ON CLOUD